BlakeERichey/GoLang/Videoplayer/README.md

 The output should contain no "errors".

 This will create a folder in `/home/pi` called `TGM`.
+Additionally, `TGMVideoPlayer` should have been copied into this folder, automatically.

 Inside `TGM` will be two folders:
 * Primary
 All videos to be run once and only once should be put in here
 * Secondary
 Videos placed here will be run indefinitely

 # Autorun on Bootup instructions
+Ensure that the binary works correctly before initializing autorun.
+To do so, go to `/home/pi/TGM` and run `./TGMVideoPlayer`.
+If the program executes, then it is safe to proceed.

-To enable the script to autorun on bootup simply run the command `crontab -e` and add `@reboot /home/pi/TGM/TGMVideoPlayer` to end.
+To enable the script to autorun on bootup simply
+run the command `crontab -e` and add `@reboot /home/pi/TGM/TGMVideoPlayer` to end.
 Then reboot the system `sudo reboot`.